 For those particularly interested in the history of astronomy (after all, the Orloj is an historical icon on the path to modern astronomy that enabled Man to walk on the moon), a walk to the other side of the square to the Tyn Church, Church of Our Lady before Týn, will reward you.
-You will not only visit a highly ornate example of a fifteenth century Late Gothic church, you will find the grave of that curious 16th century, Danish astronomer, Tycho Brahe.
+You will not only visit a highly ornate example of a fifteenth century late Gothic church, you will find the grave of that curious 16th century, Danish astronomer, Tycho Brahe.
 He was exiled from his homeland and was granted by the Holy Roman Emperor of the time, the position of official Imperial Astronomer in Prague.
 He was famous for his accurate celestial observations and his work undermined the view of the heavens that had been handed down from Aristotle.
 His assistant was Johannes Kepler who, based on Brahe’s work, developed the three laws of planetary motion.
 He is also famous in history for his artificial bronze nose; he lost the original in a duel with an old friend in the dark.
-There is a WH&S lesson there for all of us!
+There is a WPH&S lesson there for all of us!

 Whilst initially built in the tradition of Roman Catholic churches, the Tyn Church represents a timeline of the dramatic and devastating changes that occurred throughout Europe in the 15th & 16th centuries, brought about by the reformation ideas of individuals like Jan Hus and later Martin Luther.
 Jan Hus was a Catholic priest in Bohemia who took exception to many of the teachings of the Church.
 His story is a long and complex one but he fell victim in 1415 to the infamous ‘antipope’, John XXIII (not to be confused with the saintly John XXIII of the 1960s) who summoned him to a Council in Constance, Southern Germany, where he was tried for heresy and eventually burnt at the stake (In 1999, John Paul II apologized to the Czech Republic for the death of Hus).
 Huss’s execution by the Church led to a rebellion in Bohemia where most people had converted to “Hussism”, resulting in four crusades promulgated by the Popes against the Hussites of Bohemia.
 The Tyn Church was a Hussite Church for two centuries before the Hussites were defeated at the Battle of White Mountain in 1620 by the Austrian Hapsburgs.
 Unveiled in 1915, a huge memorial to Hus’s followers, particularly those who died in the Battle of White Mountain, is situated just to the left of the Tyn Church in the Old Town Square.
 Unsurprisingly, Jan Hus has become a great symbol for the locals of strength against the oppression of foreign or local regimes that take away their human freedoms.

-To make one last point about the striking Tyn Church, visitors should note the golden statue of the Madonna and child set against a halo of sun’s rays, placed on the gable between the two towers.
+To make one last point about the striking (and slightly foreboding) Tyn Church, visitors should note the golden statue of the Madonna and child set against a halo of sun’s rays, placed on the gable between the two towers.
 This statue replaced the original statue of George of Podebrady (1453-1471) plus a huge golden chalice (symbol of Hussites) placed there around the mid 15th century.
 Six years after the conquest of Bohemia, the Catholic Hapsburgs subtly indicated their domination of the city by melting down the Hussite symbols on the front of the church and using the gold to create the Marian symbol that is still on the front of Tyn Church today.

 The other beautiful Church in the Old Town Square of Prague is the Church of St Nicholas, built in the 1730s.
 It has been the major Hussite Church of Prague since 1920 and, in the spirit of ‘Czech dissidence’, it was used in 1945 during the Prague Uprising by Czech partisans to house ‘Radio Prague’.
 However, the towers of St Nicholas were used by the Government State Security during the Communist era to keep an eye on the American and Yugoslav embassies.